sebastianbrunnert/SimpleMessagingLib/README.md

 This is a simple library which allows you to make messaging easy in your project.
 At the moment you can just use it in Java and JavaScript.
 You build up an UDP-Server to which multiple Clients can connect, send to them messages and receive messages from these Clients.

 # How to use - JavaScript
-Actually, this libary is simple to use, so i would recommend you to look at the example(s).
+Actually, this library is simple to use, so i would recommend you to look at the example(s).
-After integrating this libary to your project you can:
+After integrating this library to your project you can:
-##### Installing Libary
+##### Installing Library
 ####
 ```
 $ npm install simple-messaging-lib